BreaGG/CUBES-HackUDC-2024/README.md

 ### Backend (Spring Boot)

 1. Clone the repository: `git clone https://github.com/your/repository.git`
-2. Navigate to the backend directory: `cd backend`
+2. Navigate to the backend directory: `cd subes`
 3. Install dependencies: `mvn install`
 4. Run the Spring Boot application: `mvn spring-boot:run`
 5. The backend server should now be running on `http://localhost:8080`